Facebook Pixel

 There are more and more delivery drivers on Illinois roads each year.
 Whether you drive for Amazon, UPS, FedEx or for a local business, you are part of a workforce that is always at risk of experiencing a motor vehicle accident while on the job.

 Delivery truck accidents are more complex than a typical vehicle crash.
 The potential for injury tends to be much greater, and there are often multiple parties who might share in the liability.
-The truck accident attorneys at The Collins Law Firm are here to help you understand delivery truck accidents and guide you through the claims process so you get the full amount of compensation you deserve.
+The truck accident attorneys at Collins Law Group are here to help you understand delivery truck accidents and guide you through the claims process so you get the full amount of compensation you deserve.

 delivery truck on a road in Illinois